 To ensure the built environment is accessible, the City also works with prospective builders and developers.
-For more information about the laws, regulations, standards and guidelines please visit the Building applications and forms page of the website and download the summary document.
+Please refer to the summary of disability access laws, regulations, standards and guidelines for more information.

 There are seven outcome areas within the DAIP which the City works towards.